zhangbsn-gt/developer.gov.sg/collections/_govbuy/3d-underwater-terrain-modelling.md

 ### Evaluation methods

-Milestone 1: Briefing session to kickstart the task
+Milestone 1: Briefing session to kickstart the task ($250 payout)

-Milestone 2: Mid-point review, upon 50% completion of task
+Milestone 2: Mid-point review, upon 50% completion of task ($250 payout)

-Milestone 3: Completion of task
+Milestone 3: Completion of task ($500 payout)

 ### The project